-A quick or occasional chat doesn’t help define a specific task and can be misunderstood.
-Implementing processes and workflows is an easy and fast way to make sure it is totally understood and no steps missed.
+A quick or occasional chat doesn't help define a specific task and can be misunderstood.
+Implementing processes and workflows is an easy and fast way to make sure it is totally understood and no steps are missed.
 Enabling everyone to understand what they should be doing and a time scale for completion.

 Clearing laying out each step and their roles your team will understand what they are accountable for in the clearest possible way.

 Business processes are important because they are a step by step guide that describes how things are done the best possible way and makes it easier to focus on improving business processes.